 Click here to bypass the instructions and go directly to the INTEREST CALCULATOR.

 Use the drop down menus to select a starting Month, Day, and Year of the claim.
 Enter the awarded amount into the Claim Value box, avoiding dollar signs ($) and commas when entering the amount.
 Use the next set of drop down boxes to select the ending Month, Day, and Year.
-Click on the Calculate Interest button to see interest owed over each interest change period and a running total of all interest owed.
+Click on the Calculate Interest for Screen button to see interest owed over each interest change period and a running total of all interest owed.
+Click on the Calculate Interest for Print button to see the same information in a more easily printable format.

 If you have problems using this service, or wish to comment, please e-mail our Technical Committee.
 The user of this Interest calculator should make their own check of the results.
 The SMA is not responsible for the consequence of any inaccuracy resulting from the use of this calculation device.